 If you are employed with a workplace pension or self employed and currently are not paying into a pension St Barts Finance could help you.
-Are team of advisors work from our two branches in Bournemouth & Poole.
+Our team of advisors work from our branches in Bournemouth, Poole & Salisbury.
 We can also carry out appointments out of office hours at your home or office.

 Why would you set up a personal pension?

-It seems like an obvious question but planning for your retirement its key to a comfortable end to your working life.
+It seems like an obvious question but planning for your retirement is key to a comfortable end to your working life.

 How much should I save into my pension?